'We can't rely on the past!' - Robertson admits Liverpool's form is 'nowhere near good enough' after Chelsea humbling | Goal.com

 However, Jurgen Klopp's side have only won three of their subsequent 13 fixtures, drawing three and losing seven, including their last five at Anfield.

-The Reds are now four points behind Chelsea in the race for the final Champions League spot and a whopping 23 behind current pacesetters Manchester City, who look destined to pick up the Premier League trophy again come May.
+The Reds are now four points behind Chelsea in the race for the final Champions League spot and a whopping 23 adrift of current pacesetters Manchester City, who look destined to pick up the Premier League trophy again come May.

 The bigger picture